MonaTem/simple-todo-list/readme.md

 Create a todo list app using HTML, JS, and the CSS file `todos.css` in this directory.
 Your app should function like the following GIF:

+Look at the `todos.css` for instructions on styling.

 ### Part One

 * A user can hit enter in the text input to add a new todo